Solo5/solo5/README.md

 [presentation](https://www.usenix.org/sites/default/files/conference/protected-files/hotcloud16_slides_williams.pdf)
 from USENIX HotCloud '16 for more information.

-So far, we have a small monitor implementation that is not yet modular, but demonstrates some dramatically simple interfaces and a fast boot time.

 # Building Mirage/Solo5 unikernels

 These instructions assume that you have an OCaml (4.02.3 or newer)